sim-ware/coolpay_integration/README.md

 - Also, when testing, I couldn't find a way to check whether a string was wrapped in double-quotes or not, which is something I would improve to make the codebase more secure.
 - I think because I haven't used Ruby in a while, some of the conventions around my code might be incorrect, or borrowed from other languages.
 To mind, when I wanted to create variables that could be used across methods within a class, I wasn't sure whether to use constants, class variables, or class attributes.
 In the short term, I used what I felt worked, but I think a better solution would be figure out which of the three is best for the situation.
 - In terms of returning payments to see if they were successful, at the moment the app returns all payments with a status of 'paid', and expects the user to look through the data for the entry they require.
 I think a better long term solution might have been to make the user able to filter the payments returned by either payment_id or recipient information.
+- Some of the tests written involve actually creating objects into CoolPay API's DB.
+Long term this is hugely inefficient - I should have mocked the instances where CoolPay was used in testing to avoid this.